 9. Otak Otak

-If you directly translate otak-otak in English it can be “brain brain”.
-But don’t worry this dish is nothing related to brains.
+If you directly translate otak-otak in English, it can be “brain brain”, but this dish has nothing to do with brains.
 It is made of spiced ground fish meat and steamed in a banana leaf casing with a mind-blowingly delicious taste!

 10. Putu Bambu